nicksakwa/Data-Science-with-Python-Seaborn-/README.md

 In this GitHub repository, I discuss Data Science with Python Seaborn library.

-# Python with Pandas for Data
+# Data Science with Python Seaborn

 Pandas is a  core library used for reading, analyzing, cleaning, and visualizing data from CSV files, excel sheets, JSON data, and SQL databases.